 The Odessa document collection consists primarily of digitized books and records plus indexes of microfilms and research aids that enable users to trace individual and family migrations since the early 1800s.

-Odessa is made freely available by the author, Roger Ehrich, on whose server the library resides.
+Odessa is made freely available by the author, Roger Ehrich, on whose cloud server the library resides.

 One of the most important goals of the Odessa Library has been to facilitate communication among people searching for information.
 Unfortunately, email address harvesting for spam and the frequency with which people change email addresses makes it impractical to publish email addresses openly in library documents.
 Hence in this version of the library, all email addresses have been removed from web pages and documents.

 In its place is an author search facility on the library search page.
 Each library document has a copyright notice containing the name of the document author or compiler.
 Just enter the author's surname (spelled correctly) into the Author Surname text box on the Odessa search page and click Submit.
 You will receive the latest known contact information for that author.
 Should this information be out-of-date, you can help other users of the library by sending updated information to the librarian.